About Sandwell Council

 Information on helping Sandwell employees achieve a work life balance.

-Successful organisations depend on good people.
-They recognise that the ability and skills of the people who work for them are their most valuable resource.
+Successful organisations depend on good people, they recognise that the ability and skills of the people who work for them are their most valuable resource.

+At the same time, everyone has a life outside of work.
+We may have children or other caring responsibilities, or want to pursue other interests.
+Findings ways to link individual employees needs to service delivery needs makes sense to both.
 Work-life balance is about identifying a more imaginative approach to working practices, which will benefit the Council and benefit the workforce.

 The demands of the economy are changing rapidly and people's needs are changing accordingly.
 Customers increasingly expect, for example, to be able to access services outside traditional working hours.
 Working patterns are changing to meet this demand.